Choosing the best type of pillow

 There are three main types of pillow: feather and down, microfibre and memory foam.
-Price varies widely depending on the type of filling and how much of it there is - some pillows can cost over £100, while others are less than £10.
-Price isn’t everything - what's most important is finding something that you find supportive and comfortable.
+Prices vary widely depending on the type of filling and how much of it there is – some pillows can cost more than £100, while others are less than £10.
+Price isn’t everything – what's most important is finding something that you find gives you support and is comfortable.

 Comfort is so subjective that you and your partner may find that the same pillows don’t suit both of you.
 Just like a mattress, it's best to try out pillows before you buy them where possible.